In this assignment, you will implement a compiler phase that checks

 /u/cs444/pub/stdlib/2.0.
 Marmoset will include all files in this

-joosc command line for every test, in addition to
+library on the joosc command line for every test, in addition to

 other source file(s) specific to that test.
 The following versioning